SamuelBrudner/flyrigloader/docs/configuration_guide.md

 FlyRigLoader has been completely modernized with a new Pydantic-based configuration system that provides:

+> **Need the bigger picture?** Review the [Architecture Overview](architecture.md) for module responsibilities and boot flow context before diving into configuration details.

 - **Type-safe configuration** with automatic validation
 - **Schema-driven approach** that prevents configuration errors at load time
 - **Hierarchical inheritance** from project → dataset → experiment levels